jmettraux/aachen/src/cac__skills.md

 Connect
 : To connect with people, to ascertain the dynamics of groups and communities.

-Convince
-: To persuade one or more listeners.

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->